-Players arrive in mid-to-late August to begin the season and remain until the end of the hockey season in March or April.
+Players arrive in mid-to-late August to begin the season and remain until the end of the hockey season in March.
 At Christmas, they usually have 5-7 days off to go home and spend time with their families.

 What are the responsibilities of the host family?